IAWA is run 100% by passionate and dedicated volunteers.

 Meisha Robinson is a marketing, strategy, and business development professional.
+In addition to managing IAWA, she is currently the Director of Communications for National Peace Corps Association.
 She has managed multi-million dollar brands for Campbell Soup Company and Reckitt Benckiser.
 Committed to service, Meisha also served as a United States Peace Corps Volunteer in Benin, West Africa and in South Africa as a Marketing Manager for Special Olympics South Africa.
 She received a Masters of Business Administration in Marketing from New York University’s Leonard N. Stern School of Business and a Bachelor of Science in Business Administration from University of Maryland Eastern Shore.

 Nicholas Kurian is the owner of Kurian Consulting.
 As a consultant, Nick has developed multiple professional development programs for public schools and educational materials and curriculums that have been implemented into college and high school classrooms.
 Prior to consulting, Nick was a World History Teacher and a College Counselor at the Bronx Aerospace Academy High School.
 He also served as a Small Enterprise Development Volunteer in the Peace Corps in Benin, West Africa.
 Nick received a Masters of Arts in Economics from Columbia University Teachers College and a Bachelor of Arts in Economics from Wesleyan University.

 Tyrice McCoy is a dedicated and socially conscious individual, couple, and family therapist.
 She works with her clients to generate abundance in their lives, and renewal in their minds.
 As a private practitioner, group facilitator, and presenter, Ms. McCoy systemically works to empower clients in the many stages of life.
 Ms. McCoy received her Master of Arts in Counseling Psychology from Rosemont College and her Bachelor of Science in Civil Engineering from Morgan State University.